zoombie8383/Pokemon-Data-Analysis/README.md

 ### Data description
 This dataset is from [Pokemon - Weedle's Cavev]() of Kaggle.
- - 'combats.csv'
+ - '''combats.csv'''
- - 'pokemon.csv'
+ - '''pokemon.csv'''

  *Note that:
-  *'pokemon.csv' is the dataset of pokedex *'combats.csv' is the dataset inclduing battle records of the pokemons.
+  *'''pokemon.csv''' is the dataset of pokedex *'''combats.csv''' is the dataset inclduing battle records of the pokemons.

   ## Install
   * Python 3.7